Category: Standard Operating Procedures

 A good change management process makes sure that:

-Change management is to do with managing people who will carry out the new procedures you have outlined for them.
+Change management has to do with managing people who will carry out the new procedures you have outlined for them.
 Whether your employees accept or reject the project is crucial to its outcome.

 Adapting to change can cause anxiety among your employees and most would rather carry out work in the way they have always done due to fear of the unknown.
 The most efficient employees are motivated by effective procedures and this is where your SOPs come in – you help employees to adjust to change by providing them with detailed documentation on how to perform their new tasks.